vince-ermitano/vince-ermitano/README.md

 # 💫 About Me:
-I'm currently an undergraduate student at UC San Diego studying Computer Science.<br>My focuses are in web and front-end development.
-I am also currently learning about<br>UI/UX design.
+I'm a graduate from UC San Diego with an undergrad degree in Computer Science.<br>My focuses are in web and full-stack development.
 Come and view some of my work!

 ## 🌐 Socials: